 Driving the TE-V-6006 road to Collado El Gavilán in Teruel

-The Collado El Gavilán is a high mountain pass reaching an elevation of 1,517m (4,977ft) above sea level, located in the Sierra de Javalambre of Teruel province, Spain.
-The pass is a key logistical point on the TE-V-6006 road, connecting the municipalities of Camarena de la Sierra and La Puebla de Valverde.
+The Collado El Gavilán is a high mountain pass at an elevation of 1,517 meters (4,977 ft) above sea level, located in the Sierra de Javalambre within the Teruel province of Aragon, Spain.
+The paved TE-V-6006 road runs over the pass, linking the municipalities of Camarena de la Sierra and La Puebla de Valverde.

 Collado El Gavilán